-As Drupal 9 heads towards its end-of-life this November, now is the time to start preparing to move your government website to Drupal 10.
+As Drupal 9 heads towards its end-of-life on January 5th, 2024, now is the time to start preparing to move your government website to Drupal 10.
 Whether taking a big step from Drupal 7 to 10 or an easier switch from Drupal 9 to 10, a number of agencies are starting to make the move.

 Near the onset of the Covid-19 pandemic, and again in 2022, Drupal extended the end-of-life date for Drupal 7 to allow more time for organizations to migrate from Drupal 7 to 10.
-Drupal 7 and Drupal 9’s end-of-life dates are fast approaching, on November 1, 2023.
+Drupal 7 and Drupal 9’s end-of-life dates are fast approaching, on January 5th, 2024 (recently extended from November 1st, 2023).
 Many government websites have already made the switch to Drupal 9, in preparation for Drupal 10, or are in-process of upgrading to Drupal 10 now.
 Many others are planning the move now.

 If your government agency is exploring a Drupal 10 migration, a great place to start is to read through our Guide to Planning for Drupal 10.
 For inspiration, let’s look at a few government websites we have helped successfully move to Drupal 9 and are preparing or will soon be preparing to move to Drupal 10.